 Looking for information on repairing cloth diapers?
 We've searched high and low for the best tips and tutorials, and even links to businesses that can help you to get your cloth diapers back to tip-top shape.

 Interested in sewing your own cloth diapers?
-We have a tutorial full of photos to show you how to make a newborn fitted or all-in-one diaper, from start until finish.
+We have a tutorial full of photos to show you how to make a turned-and-topstitched newborn fitted or all-in-one diaper, from start until finish.

 Prefolds are workhorses in the cloth diaper world.
 Made of high quality cotton, they are absorbent and reliable diapers.
 But if you've ever tried to secure a prefold to a wiggly baby, you'll know that they are sometimes a challenge to use.
 This photo tutorial, which we wrote as a guest post on Adventures in Fluff, shows you how to turn a prefold into a fitted diaper.